Pylons/pyramid/docs/narr/project.rst

   URL mapping via :term:`URL dispatch` and Pylons-style view handlers, some extra functionality, and SQLAlchemy set up, uses ``pyramid_beaker`` as a sessioning implementation.

-Each paster template makes the assumption that you want your code to live in a Python :term:`package`.
-Even if your application is extremely simple, it is useful to place code that drives the application within a package, because a package is more easily extended with new code.
-An application that lives inside a package can also be distributed more easily than one which does not live within a package.

 .. index::
    single: creating a project